KONEY/ko2-gfx-restyle-v1-adf-amiga/README.md

 I've always been obsessed by Kick Off graphics...[]

 ONLY GRAPHIC CHANGES...[]
+This HACK of the games involves edits to graphic assets only, no changes were made to the game core.
+Changes made to the program were team colors, default kits and team colors, pitch names and forcing a buggy CV option "ALL PITCHES NORMAL".
+More on this on pitches section.

 ### KITS
 We need to explain a bit how KO1 graphics are organized: the game runs in a 16 colors screen, 8 colors are reserved for the pitch and 8 for players+ball.
 These 8 are assigned as follows: 1 for transparency, 2 BLACK for players hairs, 3 PINK for player skin, 4 RED for team A, 5 BLUE for team B, 6 WHITE shirt second color for both teams + ball, 7 LIGHT GREEN for goalkeeper, 8 DARK GREEN for shadows.